-What you might hear a health care works say What this actually means and how it relates to U=U "Your viral load is undetectable" The sample of blood from the viral load test was looked at using laboratory equipment sensitive enough to see the number of virus copies in the blood.
-An undetectable viral load result means the number of viral copies (HIV) is less than the threshold used by the laboratory, which frequently is as low as 20 copies/mL.
+What you might hear a health care works say What this actually means and how it relates to U=U "Your viral load is undetectable" (LDL) The sample of blood from the viral load test was looked at using laboratory equipment sensitive enough to see the number of virus copies in the blood.
+LDL or an undetectable viral load is defined as having a viral load < 50 copies/ml.
 For sexual transmission, the undetectable threshold is below 200 copies in every milliliter of blood.
 This is an excellent achievement!
 It means that the medication you are taking is helping your body to fight and control the virus, and you are taking your medications as prescribed!
 This does not mean you are cured of HIV.
 There is currently no cure for HIV, but it means the virus is under control.
-It is critical to keep taking your medication as prescribed to keep the viral level low.
-When you are undetectable, you CANNNOT transmit the virus to other people through sex, which is what U=U means.
-"You are virally suppressed" A suppressed result means the number of viral copies (HIV) is less than 1,000 in every milliliter of blood in the sample taken during the viral load test It is important to know that having achieved a viral load below 1,000 copies required strict regime adherence to avoid it spilling above 1,000 Although reaching 1,000 - the suppressed threshold - is an excellent accomplishment, this is not the same as undetectable.
-In the suppressed range until 200 copies, there is still a risk of transmitting the virus through unprotected sex This is also an excellent accomplishment and something to be proud of!
-In some places, the equipment can only detect up to 1,000 or 500 copies in a viral load sample, and, therefore, it can be difficult to determine if someone is undetectable (<200 copies) Important note: different countries have different guidelines and thresholds for having a high
+It is critical to keep taking your medication as prescribed to keep the viral level low. • When you are undetectable, you CANNNOT transmit the virus to other people through sex, which is what U=U means.
+In Kenya, this can also be referred to as being durably suppressed A suppressed result means the number of viral copies (HIV) is between 50-199 copies/ml in the sample taken during the viral load test.
+"Variana vivally It is important to know that having achieved a viral load below 200 copies required strict regime adherence to avoid it spilling above 200.
+"You are virally suppressed" • Although reaching 200 copies/mL - the suppressed threshold - is an excellent accomplishment, this is not the same as undetectable (LDL).
+In the unsuppressed range above 200 copies, there is a risk of transmitting the virus through unprotected sex.
+This is also an excellent accomplishment and something to be proud of!